prachit082/Parallax-Slider/README.md

-# Parallex Slider With Flickity
+# Parallax Slider With Flickity

 In this project, I've used flickity library in javascript to create a Parallex Slider.